saracoglum98/fu27soma-ma/README.md

 The default configraution will use CPU only for LLM inference.
 If the host machine is a GPU enabled machine, you will have to edit the configuration file accordingly.
 Using `nano config.yaml`, or another method, change the `type: cpu` to `type: gpu`.
 If you want to do LLM inference on CPU only, you can skip this step.
 If you want to do further configuration for each microservice, you can have a look at `.env` file and `Dockerfile` files for each layer under `layers` folder.
 However, this is not suggested unless you know what you are doing.

-You can use the alias `llm-se` to manage the codebase. run `llm-se help` and you will see the available options.
+You can use the alias `llm-se` to manage the codebase.
+Run `llm-se help` and you will see the available options.
 ```
 Usage: llm-se [command]